 Introduction to Laser Surgery Physics

 Not all lasers are efficient at simultaneous cutting and coagulating of the soft tissue.
-Some laser wavelengths (such as of Erbium lasers) are great at cutting and ablation, but are not as efficient at coagulating.
-Other laser wavelengths (such as of diode lasers) are highly efficient coagulators, but are poor scalpels.
-There are also lasers (such as a CO2 laser) that are efficient at both cutting and coagulating of the soft tissues.
-On this page we discuss, based on [1-24], how the wavelength impacts the photo-thermal coagulation and ablation efficiencies in oral soft tissues surgeries with surgical Near Infrared (Near-IR) Diode, IR CO2 and Mid-IR Erbium lasers.
+Some laser wavelengths (such as of Erbium lasers) are great at cutting and ablation but are not as efficient at coagulating.
+Other laser wavelengths (such as of diode lasers) are highly efficient coagulators but are poor scalpels.
+There are also lasers (such as a CO2 laser) that are efficient at both cutting and coagulating of soft tissue.
+On this page we discuss, based on [1-24], how the wavelength impacts the photo-thermal coagulation and ablation efficiencies in oral soft tissues surgeries with surgical Near-Infrared (Near-IR) Diode, IR CO2 and Mid-IR Erbium lasers.

 To clarify the above inconsistencies, we turn to the absorption spectra of the four main chromophores of the oral soft tissue [1-7] – see Figure 1 – namely: hemoglobin (Hb), oxyhemoglobin (HbO2), melanin, and water.
 These spectra form the foundation for the analysis of the photo-thermal coagulation (or photopyrolysis ) and photo-thermal ablation (or photovaporolysis ) efficiencies for surgical lasers: the IR CO2 laser at 9,300 nm and 10,600 nm; the Mid-IR Erbium lasers at 2,780 nm and 2,940 nm; and the Near-IR diodes at 808 – 1,064 nm.